hcl14/ColorPrediction/README.md

 According to the article http://onlinelibrary.wiley.com/doi/10.1002/col.22057/abstract color prediction for industry is possible.

-The method suggested there is clustering the colors from previous years and appying predicition model.
+The method suggested in the article is clustering the colors from previous years and applying prediction model.

 The dataset **spring-Pantone_TPX_RGB_Colours.csv** contains Pantone palettes for spring season for years 2003-2016.
 Year 2003 contains 9 values, other years contain 10 values.
 For year 2015 Pantone released two color sets for Men and Women, the Women data is used.